-Prerequisites: ENGL 223 with a grade of C- or higher. and MLAN 310W.
-Corequisites: Declared major in French, German, or Spanish and junior or senior standing, or consent of instructor.
+Prerequisite: ENGL 223 with a grade of C- or higher. and MLAN 310W Corequisite: Declared major in French, German, or Spanish and junior or senior standing, or consent of the instructor.

 Required of all French, German, and Spanish majors.
-The capstone experience in modern languages is a researchwriting course in which students are expected to demonstrate their ability to read and interpret primary sources, analyze and synthesize secondary sources, and write a well argued research paper in support of an original thesis.
-The objectives and format of the capstone course are consistent, but the specific research topic for each class will be determined by the instructor.
+The capstone experience in modern languages is a research-writing course in which students are expected to demonstrate their ability to read and interpret primary sources, analyze and synthesize secondary sources, and write a well argued research paper in support of an original thesis.
+The objectives and format of the Capstone Course are consistent, but the specific research topic for each class will be determined by the instructor.
 Students will take the major exit exam as part of this course.
+Partially satisfies the writing intensive requirement.